gummyworm/monster/docs/linker.md

 lda #$00
 ```

 Each section has its own block of object code, relocation table, and debug information table.
+The order `.SEG` directives appear will determine the order of the defined SECTIONs in the object code, and
-The offset of the section name is also the ID (index) for these tables.
+the index of each SECTION is used as the internal ID for that section within its object file.

-The SECTION.
-The linker will concatenate all the SECTIONs that reference the same SEGMENT when the program is linked
+The linker will concatenate all SECTIONs that reference the same SEGMENT when the program is linked.

 | size |  description
 |------|---------------------------------------------------------